pyOpenSci/python-package-guide/tutorials/add-readme.md

 ### Step 8 - Citation & License information

-Finally it is important to let users know
+Finally it is important to let users know:

 1. how to cite your package and
 2. what the license is.